 What causes cervicitis?

 Cervicitis is often caused by sexually transmitted infections (STIs) like gonorrhea, chlamydia, trichomoniasis or herpes simplex (a virus).
 It can also be caused by other organisms that are not sexually transmitted or from reactions/irritation to latex, douches, or vaginal creams.

 What are the symptoms?

 Symptoms of cervicitis can include:

-- bleeding or blood spotting from the vagina between periods; or
+- bleeding or blood spotting from the vagina between periods or after sexual intercourse; or